Russians start to feel the pinch as economy struggles

 The Federal Statistics Service said annual inflation exceeded 8 percent in October and food prices increased 11.5 percent.
 But certain products have risen faster; meat and poultry rose 18.2 percent while milk and dairy products were up more than 15 percent.

 Russia’s hypermarket chains are losing customers in a similar way to 2008, when the global financial crisis hit.
-Neighborhood discounters are profiting.
+Neighbourhood discounters are profiting.

 “People are basically shopping more frequently in smaller format stores and buying less items as they go,” Tony Maher, chief executive officer at hypermarket chain O‘Key, said late last month as the company cut its revenue forecast for 2014.